Brigantine Yankee: Johnsons

 The brigantine Yankee was the second Yankee purchased by Irving Johnson and his wife, Exy (Electa).
 They bought it in 1946 with the help of a friend, film star Sterling Hayden.
-With the Johnsons, Yankee sailed the Caribbean and made four global circumnavigations with amateur crews on a share-expense basis.
+With the Johnsons, Yankee sailed the Caribbean, the northeast coast of America, and made four global circumnavigations with amateur crews on a share-expense basis.
 Each of these voyages was from Gloucester, Massachusetts, westward around the world via the Panama Canal and around the Cape of Good Hope and back to Gloucester, and took exactly 18 months.

 The Johnsons had sailed their schooner Yankee around the world three times before World War II, so that their first trip in the brigantine was known as their Fourth World Cruise.
 It departed Gloucester on 2 November 1947 and returned on 1 May 1949, stopping at over one hundred mostly remote ports and islands, but also in Honolulu, Singapore, and Cape Town for the receipt of large shipments of canned food from S. S. Pierce in Boston.
 This voyage was described in the Johnsons' book Yankee's Wander-World.

 These cruises were made on a three-year cycle, so that between each two, Yankee was on the northeast coast of America for two summers and one winter.
 During these winters, Capt.
 Johnson gave lectures on these voyages all over the country.
 In the summers, the Brigantine was under charter to the Girl Scout Mariners of America, taking groups of 16 scouts and four leaders on coastal voyages between Larchmont, NY, in Long Island Sound, and the Saint John River in New Brunswick, Canada.

 The Johnsons' final voyage in the Yankee, made in 1956–58, was featured in the 1966 CBS/National Geographic television special, Voyage of the Brigantine Yankee.
 It was scored by Elmer Bernstein and narrated by Orson Welles.

 The Johnsons sold the Yankee to Reed Whitney in 1958.
 He operated it during the summers of 1958 and 1959 in New England waters.

 Sometime after that it was sold to Mike Burke of Miami Beach.
 Burke used the Yankee and the schooner Polynesia, on 10- to 14-day Windjammer Cruises in the Bahamas, hiring on amateur sailors.